colibri-cam/nerves-wifibroadcast/README.md

 # Status

-It is just an experiment, might become ready in a few months you will know whe you will be able to find it on hex
+It is just an experiment, might become ready in a few months you will know it is ready if you are able to find it on hex.

 ## Installation